genid/MalePedigreeToolbox/README.rst

 There are a number of different functionalities that can be used from this toolkit.
 Here follows an explanation for each of these functionalities with some example in and outputs.
 The examples are for the command line but the same applies for the inputs of the GUI unless stated otherwise.
 Alternatively you can always make use of -h or --help to get an overview of all options available for a certain subcommand.
 The example data used and demonstrated can be downloaded from the `examples <./examples>`_ folder.
+The commands are in order since data from previous commands feed into later ones.
+If you follow the examples in order you should be able to run all commands using the example and generated data.

 Pedigree investigation commands
 -------------------------------

 These are commands that can be used to investigate pedigrees in a number of ways.

 Meiotic distances in pedigrees (distance)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^